Tired-Biscuit/artebot/README.md

 ## Setup (automation for Linux only)

-In the root of the project, create a .env file with the following content:
+In the root of the project, create a .env file (or remove the .example at the end of the commited file) with the following content:

 ```
 DISCORD_TOKEN=JHK....JDFML5432ndf # Token for the production-ready bot here